-The following processes and forums have provided opportunity for public input to the waiver amendment process:
+10-01-22 AMENDMENT - The following processes and forums have provided opportunity for public input to the waiver amendment process:

 In order to fulfill the non-electronic requirements for public comment, the State posted written notices in all county offices to ensure meaningful opportunities for input for individuals served or eligible to be served in the waiver.
 The public notice contained a summary of the changes and instruction where individuals could submit comments and request a full copy of the waiver.
-This comment period was open from January 22, 2021 - February 24, 2021; there were no public comments received during the input process; therefore, no comments were adopted.
+This comment period was open from May 13, 2022 to June 13, 2022; there were no public comments received during the input process; therefore, no comments were adopted.